 Winnetka is a somewhat small village located in the state of Illinois.
-With a population of 12,744 people and three constituent neighborhoods, Winnetka is the 199th largest community in Illinois.
-Much of the housing stock in Winnetka was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 12,475 people and three constituent neighborhoods, Winnetka is the 190th largest community in Illinois.
+Winnetka has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Winnetka home prices are not only among the most expensive in Illinois, but Winnetka real estate also consistently ranks among the most expensive in America.